 With just 20 races during last year’s F1 season, every race is a major event.
 Those that stand out as especially important are the Australian, British, Japanese and Monaco Grand Prix events.
 Every circuit provides unique challenges for drivers and race teams, which makes it a challenging season for any one team.
 Some teams have been noted to spend more than $400 million USD in a single season.

 F1 betting sites attract significant action in the run-up to every race of the season.
-If you ever feel like trying your hand at F1 racing betting online, all you have to do is head to any major bookmaking website.
+If you ever feel compelled to bet on formula 1 racing online, all you have to do is head to any major bookmaking website.
 All the big names in online gambling cover the entire F1 season with a variety of wagers, props and matchup bets.

 How to Bet On Formula One Races Online